✕

 1. Sync Errors

-Like cooking a potent witches’ broth, our Pardot database can contain data that Salesforce won’t accept – Apex CPU time limit exceeded, custom validation exceptions, field type mismatch – don’t let the witches wreak havoc with your connector sync.
+Like cooking a potent witches’ broth, our Account Engagement database can contain data that Salesforce won’t accept – Apex CPU time limit exceeded, custom validation exceptions, field type mismatch – don’t let the witches wreak havoc with your connector sync.

-READ MORE: Pardot Sync Errors: Solve Your Salesforce Connector Sync Error Queue
+READ MORE: Account Engagement (Pardot) Sync Errors: Solve Your Salesforce Connector Sync Error Queue

 2. Connected Platform Sync